rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 ```
 :::

-The code without projections using a single big lambda to express the binary operation.
+The code without projections uses a single big lambda to express the binary operation.
 Users have to read the big lambda
 to see what it does.
 So does the compiler, which can hinder optimization if it's not good at inlining.
 In contrast, the version with projections lets users read out loud what it does.
 It also separates the "selection" or "query" part of the transform from the "arithmetic" or "computation" part.
 The power of